sailing-yacht-research-foundation/raw-data-server/README.md

 ## syrf-schema database migration (local)
 To migrate the database you have to follow these steps.
 1. Create a database in your local postgres sql.
 For example main
 2. In postgre admin, right click on Create Script and run `CREATE EXTENSION postgis;` to enable postgis for this database.
 3. Update the .env with DB_NAME = main
-4. Run `npm run db:syrf:sync` to update the database
+4. Run `yarn run db:syrf:sync` to update the database

 ## Deployment

+### Automatic
+Raw data server is automatically deployed when merging/pushing to develop and main branch using github actions.
+These are configured on .github/workflows dev_backend.yml and prod_backend.yml respectively.
+You can also use dev-test branch to deploy to dev environment without committing changes to the develop branch.

+### Manual
 Raw data server use dockerized terraform to create instances on the AWS.
 It's recommended to use aws-vault to generate the temporary credentials using the environment variables.

 - Run `aws-vault exec [profile] --duration=12h -- CMD.EXE` (Omit the `-- CMD.EXE` if not using windows).